britzl/aws-sdk-lua/README.md

 			print(response.GameSession.GameSessionId)
 		end
 	end)

-### Known Limitations
-GameLift is the only service that has been properly tested.

 ## Generating code
 The SDK generates the code for all AWS services, their input and output including input validation.
 The code generator uses official AWS SDK API definitions from the [AWS SDK for Javascript project](https://github.com/aws/aws-sdk-js/tree/master/apis).
 The code generator uses a [Mustache template](https://mustache.github.io/) and a small Python script to parse the API definitions and outputs one Lua file per AWS service.
 You can run the generator yourself from a terminal: